ProRyanX/Fuel_Efficiency_Analysis/README.md

 ---

 ## 📊 Results
 The analysis provides meaningful insights into which car attributes most strongly influence fuel economy and demonstrates how a regression model can effectively predict MPG from numerical and categorical features.

 ---

-## 🚀 Future Improvements
-- Include more complex models (e.g., Decision Tree, Random Forest)
-- Add interactive visualizations using **Plotly** or **Streamlit**
-- Integrate real-world car datasets for more accurate predictions

----